HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 Adjust the included defaults to reflect your environment and copy these into a new file and save it as `lse-values.yaml`.

-## Install Label Studio Enterprise using Helm on a Kubernetes cluster
+### Use Helm to install Label Studio Enterprise on your Kubernetes cluster

 Use Helm to install Label Studio Enterprise on your Kubernetes cluster.
 Provide your custom resource definitions YAML file.
 Specify any environment variables that you need to set for your Label Studio Enterprise installation using the `--set` argument with the `helm install` command.